 Qualification standards should be based on the percentage derived from the number of targets successfully engaged and the successful completion of the course within the specified time.
 To determine the qualifying score, the licensee should establish a basis for the maximum achievable score/percentage for the weapons operation and marksmanship aspect of the course (e.g., 100/100 percent).
 A point value should be assigned to each target consistent with the total number of targets within the course that equals the maximum achievable score/percentage (e.g., 25 targets at 4 points each equals 100/100 percent).
 The licensee should then establish a basis for the maximum allowable time to successfully complete the course.
 For this aspect of the qualification criteria, the licensee should use known timelines consistent with the implementation of its protective strategy for movement, tactics, and the negotiation of obstacles within the course.
 The standard should also include reasonable consideration for the time duration of firing engagements (target exposure time), range equipment operations (delays in target system operations), and safety (any measure instituted to increase safety).
 The standard for the maximum allowable time to successfully complete the course could be associated with a percentage of score or a pass/fail in the form of a time limitation.
 Each licensee must document its methodology for determining that successful completion of its tactical qualification course demonstrates acceptable proficiency.
-The expectation for the qualification criteria of this course must not be less than the minimum total of 80 percent and a time that is less than the maximum allowable time limit as identified in the T&Q plan and implementing procedures.
-For specific guidance on the above mentioned required tactical qualification course elements, the inspector(s) should reference Regulatory Guide 5.75,
+The expectation for the qualification criteria of this course must not be less than the minimum total of 80 percent and a time that is less than the maximum allowable time limit as identified in the licensee’s NRC-approved T&Q plan and implementing procedures.
+For specific guidance on the above mentioned required tactical qualification course elements, the inspector(s) should reference Regulatory Guide 5.75, “Training and Qualification of Security Personnel at Nuclear Power Reactor Facilities.”

 02.03 On-the-Job (OJT) Training.

-Verify that the licensee’s T&Q program includes performance standards and criteria to ensure that each individual demonstrates the requisite knowledge, skills, and abilities needed to effectively carry out assigned duties and responsibilities before the individual is assigned the duty or responsibility.
+Verify that the licensee’s T&Q program includes OJT training performance standards and criteria to ensure that each individual demonstrates the requisite knowledge, skills, and abilities needed to effectively carry out assigned duties and responsibilities before the individual is assigned the duty or responsibility.
 (10 CFR Part 73, App.
 B, Sec.
 VI, C.2.(a))

 Specific Guidance

-For the inspection of this requirement, the inspector(s) should review the licensee’s security plans, implementing procedures, and associated training documentation (to include a sample of individual training records) to verify that the licensee’s program includes OJT performance standards and criteria for each individual assigned security duties and responsibilities.
+For the inspection of this requirement, the inspector(s) should review the licensee’s security plans, implementing procedures, and associated training documentation (to include a sample of individual training records) to verify that the licensee’s T&Q program includes OJT performance standards and criteria for each individual assigned security duties and responsibilities.
 OJT performance standards and criteria must ensure that each individual demonstrates the requisite knowledge, skills, and abilities for effective performance of assigned duties and responsibilities.
 The licensee must implement OJT to ensure that individuals have a basic level of hands-on experience in nuclear security functions before they are considered qualified and assigned duties and responsibilities.
 Licensees may consider the use of a formalized OJT checklist to identify those duties and responsibilities associated with each duty position and job task.
 Typically, qualified security training instructors and field training officers and/or subject matter experts designated by the security training staff conduct the OJT.
 A qualified security supervisor must attest to all OJT and the records must be retained consistent with 10 CFR 73.70, “Records.”

-Verify that the licensee’s program includes, at a minimum, 40 hours of contingency-based for individuals assigned duties and responsibilities to implement the Safeguards Contingency Plan before the individual is assigned the duty or responsibility.
+Verify that the licensee’s T&Q program includes, at a minimum, 40 hours of contingency-based OJT for individuals assigned duties and responsibilities to implement the Safeguards Contingency Plan before the individual is assigned the duty or responsibility.
 (10 CFR Part 73, App.
 B, Sec.
 VI, C.2.(b))